-Activists laud Native American women’s election to US House
+Native American women’s election to US House celebrated

 Haaland and Davids’ wins marked an emotional high point for Kalyn Free, a citizen of the Choctaw Nation in Oklahoma and former district attorney in southeastern Oklahoma, who has been part of a decades-long push to get Native American women elected to Congress.

 “l always say little Indian boys and little Indian girls cannot be what they cannot see,” Free said.
-“Now, there are going to be two male Republicans and two very outspoken two talented, Indian Democrat women who are going to be there as well.”
+“Now, there are going to be two male Republicans and two very outspoken, two talented Indian Democrat women who are going to be there as well.”

 She recalled donating to the 1992 congressional campaign of Ada Deer, a Menominee woman who ran as a Democrat for a seat in Wisconsin.
 Twelve years later, Free herself ran for Congress in Oklahoma and then founded INDN’s List, a political organization that sought to recruit and build support for Native American candidates.

 In the past, Free said many Native American women she supported faced a “double barrier” along race and gender lines in winning over donors who doubted their competitiveness.
-But Haaland and Davids proved to topple it.
+But Haaland and Davids toppled it.

 Haaland raised about $1.9 million, more than any of her opponents, despite hearing of doubts from other Democrats early in the race that she wouldn’t be able to compete financially, she said.
 She cleared a crowded primary field before handily defeating former state lawmaker Janice Arnold-Jones, a Republican, in Tuesday’s election.